webtactics/changs.com.au/products/sauces/Changs-Tamari-Light-Soy-Sauce.md

 ---
 Soy Sauce can be used as a flavouring marinade, table sauce or dipping sauce.
 Marinade any meat, poultry, vegetables and seafood to enhance your favourite dishes.

-“Light” means the colour is lighter.
+“Light” simply means the colour is lighter.